Royal Artillery Memorial: Later history

 The unveiling was originally scheduled for 28 June 1925 but early in 1925 Jagger's most capable assistant resigned, leaving Jagger to complete the work alone.
 He advised the RAWCF that it could not be completed in time without sacrificing quality.
 The memorial was eventually unveiled four months late on 18 October 1925 by Prince Arthur and the Reverend Alfred Jarvis, Chaplain-General to the Forces.
 Despite the delay, the RAWCF and Jagger parted on very good terms, the committee exceptionally pleased with the final memorial.
 Such was the toll on Jagger that after its unveiling he suspended work on all his other projects for six months to recuperate.
 Although at first the memorial met conflicting opinions, it further bolstered Jagger's professional reputation.
 He was awarded the Royal British Society of Sculptors' gold medal in 1926 and was admitted as an associate of the society later that year.

 A set of bronze tablets was added to the south of the memorial in 1949, lying on a flat plinth which replaced a set of steps.
-Designed by Darcy Braddel, the addition commemorates 29,924 Royal Artillerymen who were killed in the Second World War.
+Designed by Darcy Braddell, the addition commemorates 29,924 Royal Artillerymen who were killed in the Second World War.
 They were unveiled by Princess Elizabeth (later Queen Elizabeth II).
 Over the years, pollution and water penetration caused damage to the bronzes and stonework.
 English Heritage conducted a major restoration of the memorial during 2011, completed in time for Armistice Day.

 In 1970 the memorial was designated a Grade II* listed building, and in July 2014 it was one of five memorials in London to be upgraded to Grade I status to mark the centenary of the First World War.
 Listed building status provides legal protection from demolition or modification.
 Grade II* is applied to "particularly important buildings of more than special interest" and applied to about 5.5 per cent of listed buildings; Grade I is reserved for structures of "the greatest historic interest", and applies to around 2.5 per cent of listed buildings.
 The list entry notes its group value with the multiple other monuments on the Hyde Park Corner island (many of which are also listed), including the Wellington Arch and the multiple other war memorials.